 ECZEMA ON BABY

-Eczema on baby is heartbreaking.
+Eczema on a baby is heartbreaking.
 It’s upsetting to see your baby’s skin condition flared up and you can tell that it’s itchy.
 And because your baby doesn’t know what’s going on, she can only cry or behave restlessly due to the itch.
 The worse is if your baby is a bit older i.e. 3 months old and beyond, she can constantly scratch her skin without knowing that she’d only hurt herself.

 My little one started having eczema when he was about two months old.
-It started with flaky dry skin and then turned into red rash.
+It started with flaky dry skin and then turned into a red rash.
 When I referred this to the health practitioners, they prescribed some emollient cream and emollient bath oil for my baby.
 And of course with a long list of advice on what to do and not to do.

 Unfortunately, my baby’s skin condition didn’t get better.
 Instead, it got drier and spotty too.
 The itch obviously bothered him that his sleep often disturbed.
-After more than few months trying the allopathic way to treat my baby’s eczema without success, I decided that I had enough.
+After more than a few months trying the allopathic way to treat my baby’s eczema without success, I decided that I had enough.

 I couldn’t just sit there watching him suffer.
-So, I began researching high and low through books from local library and from the internet.
+So, I began researching high and low through books from the local library and from the internet.
 I ventured into learning and most importantly putting the knowledge into practice.

 Now, here’s the journey of my DIY to get rid of my baby’s eczema.